cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 7. This is Cisco’s serviceability feature.
 Tap the **Continue** button.

    Enable sending crash reports, metrics, and log uploads through an anonymized communication channel between Cisco and the device.
-These logs are not tied to any specific user or organization, but are identifiable by a device’s serial number or log upload ID.
+These logs are not tied to any specific user or organization, but are identifiable only by hardware serial number.
 To read more about Cisco’s systems information handling, visit the [Cisco Trust Portal](https://trustportal.cisco.com/c/r/ctp/trust-portal.html?doctype=Data%20Brief#/1604543672547988).

 <img src="/doc/images/MTR/Onboarding8.png" style="width: 600px" />